-Alchemy, led by the award-winning Canberra-based company Rebus Theatre, will enable practising artists from regions directly impacted by the Black Summer Bushfires to come together in an Applied Theatre Residency to share skills, rebuild their practice and return to their own communities to lead community projects employing the arts to help repair, reconnect and celebrate their community.
+Project Alchemy, led by the award-winning Canberra-based company Rebus Theatre, will enable practising artists from regions directly impacted by the Black Summer Bushfires to come together in two artist retreats to share skills, rebuild their practice and return to their own communities to lead community projects employing the arts to help repair, reconnect and celebrate their community.

 The project will use the artistic skills of practising artists across the Eurobodalla, Bega Valley, East Gippsland, and Queanbeyan-Palerang shires and the ACT, to impart a unique recovery program for each area.

 Meet our project alchemy artists here or sign up to the mailing list to stay informed about the projects they are running in their communities across 2023 and 2024.

 Project Alchemy is made possible thanks to funding from the Australian Government for the Black Summer Bushfire Grant Program.

 Rebus is also supported by Ainslie and Gorman Arts Centres and the ACT Government.

 For more information about Project Alchemy, to get involved or if you would like to engage a Project Alchemy artist or artists for your exhibition, festival or event please contact Jen Seyderhelm on firstname.lastname@example.org